CaesarXInsanium/StructureInterpretationNotes/Notes/DataAbstractions.md

 (eq? 'a s)
 ```

-An implementation of `memq`{.verbatim} is possible which checks a list for the
+An implementation of `memq`  is possible which checks a list for the
 presence of a specific symbol inside of it.
 If it is not contained then the
 function returns false.
 If it is contained then the function returns a sub-list
 which the item as first entry.